Take That: 2026–onwards: tenth studio album and The Circus Live

-In other media
+In other media and charity

 In April 2006, EMI licensed the band's songs to be used in the musical Never Forget, a musical based on songs of the band from the 1990s.
 Take That posted and then later removed a statement on their website distancing themselves from it.

-Take That wrote and recorded the theme song "Rule the World" for the film Stardust directed by Matthew Vaughn, which was released in cinemas across the globe in October 2007.
-In 2007, their song "Back for Good" was used as part of the soundtrack for popular Korean drama The 1st Shop of Coffee Prince.
+Take That wrote and recorded the theme song "Rule the World" for the film Stardust, directed by Matthew Vaughn, which was released in cinemas across the globe in October 2007.
+In 2007, their song "Back for Good" was used as part of the soundtrack for popular Korean drama Coffee Prince.

 Take That presented their own TV show Take That Come to Town, a variety show in which they performed some of their biggest hits.
 The show also featured comedy sketches with one of Peter Kay's alter egos Geraldine McQueen.
 It aired on 7 December 2008 on ITV1.
 Sony launched their first Take That video game, SingStar Take That in 2009 for the PlayStation 3.

 In November 2010, ITV aired Take That: Look Back, Don't Stare, a black-and-white documentary which focused on the band working together for the first time in 15 years.
 Through a series of interviews, the band look back at their achievements while also looking forward to what the future holds for them.
 On 18 November 2010, Williams and Barlow appeared together live on television for the first time on the Popstars program in Germany singing their hit "Shame".

 In 2011, Take That's song "Love Love" was used in the credits of the 2011 film X-Men: First Class and later, "When We Were Young" was chosen as the main theme for The Three Musketeers movie.
 In 2015, the song "Get Ready for It" from their album III, was chosen as the theme song for the film Kingsman: The Secret Service.

+In 2014, the band designed a Paddington Bear statue, which was exhibited outside the O2 Arena in London (one of 50 placed around the city).
+The statues were auctioned to raise funds for the National Society for the Prevention of Cruelty to Children (NSPCC).

 In 2017, Take That launched The Band, a musical written by Tim Firth featuring the five winners of Let It Shine and some of Take That's biggest hits.
 Take That, including Robbie Williams, were billed as executive producers.

 The group's music is regularly featured in the Channel 4 show Derry Girls, notably in the third episode of the second series, when the lead characters sneak off to attend the 1993 Take That concert in Belfast; the episode features the music video for "Pray" and ends on footage of the band performing "Everything Changes".